stellarport/slate/source/index.html.md

 # How It Works

 A3S is a central hub that connects arbitraty assets to the Stellar network.
 Its job is to faithfully execute deposits and withdrawals for an arbitrary asset.
 To do this it communicates with a set of Relay Servers.
 Each asset that A3S manages is associated with a Relay Server that runs the logic specific to that asset.
-A3S, and a Relay Server, are the connection between an asset, and the Stellar network.
+A3S, and a Relay Server, are the connection between the Stellar network and an asset.
 The responsibilities are split like so:

 A3S: